Lansinoh Moms' Club

 D is for Deficient

 According to the CDC’s Second Nutrition Report, a Vitamin D deficiency is one of the highest occurring deficiencies in the US.
 Because of the increased skin cancer risk from prolonged sun exposure, many of us are not spending time in the sun without sunblock.
 Plus, the amount of Vitamin D we absorb from food sources is limited.
 Unless moms are taking Vitamin D supplements herself, she may not have the recommended levels of Vitamin D in her body let alone enough to pass enough on to her baby through breastmilk.
 Because this may cause low Vitamin D levels in a breastfed baby, the AAP recommends a Vitamin D supplement for your little one.
-Low Vitamin D levels can cause growth failure, lethargy, irritability, and potential for respiratory infections during infancy.
+Low Vitamin D in babies can cause growth failure, lethargy, irritability, and potential for respiratory infections during infancy.
 Though very rare, extremely low Vitamin D levels over a prolonged period of time can also cause rickets which is the softening and weakening of bones in children.

 D is for Dosage